William Kidd (composer)

 William "Bill" Kidd is an American musician, conductor, composer, and orchestrator.
-He has worked on many television shows and feature films, including Lois & Clark: The New Adventures of Superman, Left Behind, Muhammad: The Last Prophet, Passenger 57 and Return to Lonesome Dove.
+He has worked on many television shows and feature films, including Passenger 57 (1992), Return to Lonesome Dove (1993), Lois & Clark: The New Adventures of Superman (1993–97), Left Behind (2000), and Muhammad: The Last Prophet (2002).

-Kidd's work is also featured on the official soundtrack album of the theme park Islands of Adventure.
+Kidd's work is also featured on the official soundtrack album of the theme park Universal Islands of Adventure, in Orlando, Florida.